Introduction

 Technology Sustainability

-Vendor Relationships: Establish clear SLAs with technology vendors, especially critical for Philippine organizations using international SaaS platforms.
-Account for time zone differences and local support availability.
+Vendor Relationships should be governed by clear SLAs, especially critical for Philippine organizations using international SaaS platforms where time zone differences and local support availability can create gaps.

-Internal Capability Building: Develop internal expertise to reduce vendor dependency.
+Internal Capability Building reduces vendor dependency over time.
 A Philippine bank trained 12 internal staff on their process automation platform, enabling 80% of enhancements to be handled internally rather than through expensive vendor professional services.

-Technology Roadmap Alignment: Ensure process transformation technology aligns with broader IT strategy.
-Avoid creating technical debt through standalone solutions that don't integrate with enterprise architecture.
+Technology Roadmap Alignment ensures process transformation technology fits within the broader IT strategy.
+Avoiding standalone solutions that do not integrate with enterprise architecture prevents the accumulation of technical debt.

 Step 8: Measure and Communicate Results